 The Selenium Project

-When I started to learn and experiment python, I had a thought what if we can automate the way we browse the internet like some code to automatically sign in and follow, like or click a button and automate all of this process.
-This caused the Selenium Project.
+When I started to experiment with python & selenium, I thought what if we can automate the way we browse the internet, just write some code to login, follow, like, click a button, and automate these.

-We just can’t go after every random profile we find and investigate its authenticity, I think it might be possible but not for me at that time.
-However, there were some easy targets celebrities, CEOs with both unique names and designations, Yess !!!
+We just can’t go after every random profile we find and judge its authenticity.
+However, after some manual search and research, I found out that there were some easy targets like celebrities and CEOs whose names are unique and often misused.

 Here’s what I did